About Biomedical Equipment Technology

 How much does a Health Information Technician make?

 Health Information Technicians organize and manage health information data.
 They ensure that the information maintains its quality, accuracy, accessibility, and security in both paper files and electronic systems.
-According to the Bureau of Labor Statistics HIT technicians make a median salary of $42,820 a year.
+According to the Bureau of Labor Statistics HIT technicians make a mean salary of $44,010 a year.

 About Massage Therapy